Episodic Survey of the History of the Constellations

 During the 13th-century the revival of European interest in astrology saw new images of the planets devised.
 The most influential of these were the illustrations devised by Michael Scotus and included in his astrological treatise Liber introductorius.
 These were based on Arabic interpretations of the classical gods.
 Scotus' planet iconography was used by the painter Giotto in his frescoes in the Salone in Padua.
 (Also, the constellation iconography was not closely aligned to Aratean tradition.)

 In the 15th-century, the majority of the manuscripts referring to the constellations are astrological in content and included mostly the constellation illustrations devised by Michael Scotus.
+Michael Scot's particular renderings of the constellations became known across Europe through the transmission of manuscripts.
+Also, Some medieval scribes had the habit of using the images normally attached to one text to illustrate another.
 The constellation illustrations had little astronomical reality and were being used to show the details that were supposed to be important for their astrological interpretation.

 Prior to the mid 15th-century star maps tended to be used to illustrate text in books.
 Free-standing celestial images were quite rare (and accuracy was usually sacrificed for art).
 During the Middle Ages pictures appeared illustrating the individual constellations.
 In these illustrations the classical constellations were separated from the celestial globe and also the individual constellation stars were often omitted.
 (The astrologer Michael Scot (Scotus), a contemporary of Peter of Abano (circa 1250-1310), included constellation figures in the margins of his 2-volume book on astronomy/astrology.)
 In the high Middle Ages, unlike the previous periods, the ancient constellation figures were transformed by illuminators to an almost unrecognisable degree.
 Traditional (classical) constellation representation (per the pseudo-classical Carolingian forms) was influenced by Romanesque and Germanic (Gothic) forms (and also Graeco-Arabic forms).
 (The end result was the classical subject matter was divorced from its classical form.)
 The height of this transformation of classical constellation representation occurred during the 13th-century.